sphinx-labs/sphinx/specs/merkle-tree.md

 ## High-Level Merkle Tree Invariants
 The purpose of these invariants is to define an unambiguous, consistent structure for Sphinx Merkle trees.
 This ensures that it's easy for off-chain tooling to recreate the exact Merkle tree signed by the user, and to check that a given Merkle tree is valid.
 It's worth mentioning that it's possible to construct Merkle trees that do not adhere to this spec, but are executable on-chain.
-We discuss this possibility and the expected executor behavior in more detail in the [Assumptions section](#assumptions)."
+We discuss this possibility and the expected executor behavior in more detail in the [Assumptions section](#assumptions).

 ### 1. Must be executable on all chains for which there is at least one Merkle leaf.
 We assume that the input Merkle leaf(s) data satisfies the on-chain conditions in the corresponding `SphinxModuleProxy` contract(s) and that the executor is not buggy.
 See the [Assumptions section](#assumptions) for more information.